(Stein, 1878) Bourelly, 1951

 Fig. 2: Bicosoeca petiolata.
 A slightly squashed colony with two fully extended specimens.
 Obj.
 100 X.

 Fig. 3 a-b: Bicosoeca petiolata.
 A retracted (a) and a fully extended specimen (b).
-Note that the anterior flagellum (AF) as well as the posterior flagellum (PF) arise not at the apical end of the flagellate but in the anterior third (arrow).
+Note that the anterior flagellum (AF) as well as the posterior flagellum (PF) do not emerge at the apical end of the flagellate but in the anterior third (arrow).
 CO = rudimentary collar, CV = contractile vacuole, Nu = nucleus.
 Obj.
 100 X.

 Fig. 4: Bicosoeca petiolata.
 Two retracted specimens.
 Note that the posterior flagellum (PF) is anchored to the base of the transparent lorica (LO).
 AF = anterior flagellum, CV = contractile vacuole, Nu = nucleus, ST = stem of the colony.
 Obj.
 100 X.